Stewart W. Bainum Sr.

 Stewart William Bainum Sr. (1919–2014) was an American businessman and philanthropist.
-He was the founder, chairman and chief executive officer of Choice Hotels, a hotel chain, and HCR Manor Care, a retirement facility chain.
-He was the founder of the Commonweal Foundation (now known as the Bainum Family Foundation), a philanthropic organization.
+He was the founder, chairman and chief executive officer of the multinational hotel chain Choice Hotels and HCR ManorCare, a retirement facility chain.
+He was also the founder of the Commonweal Foundation (now known as the Bainum Family Foundation), a philanthropic organization.

 Early life

 Stewart W. Bainum Sr. was born on June 10, 1919, in Detroit, Michigan.
-His father, Charles Bainum, worked for the Ford Motor Company in Detroit until he was dismissed during the Great Depression and worked for the Works Progress Administration in Cincinnati, Ohio.
+His father, Charles Bainum, worked for the Ford Motor Company in Detroit until he was dismissed during the Great Depression and found work instead with the Works Progress Administration in Cincinnati, Ohio.
 He had two brothers, Robert and Irvin, and a sister, June Hill.